-Even now, as an adult, I still make both of these things every Halloween.
-This pumpkin cake and It’s the Great Pumpkin, Charlie Brown are all I need for the most perfect evening.
+This pumpkin cake and It’s the Great Pumpkin, Charlie Brown are all I need for the most perfect Halloween night.
 And, it makes not being able to trick-or-treat a little less sad.

-This cake is light + fluffy + also moist, which is everything you want in a pumpkin spice cake.
+This cake is light, fluffy, and super moist, which is everything you want in a pumpkin spice cake.
 Trust me.
 I’ve done my research.
-AKA I made this and fed it to myself and friends and we approved.)
+(In other words, I made this and fed it to myself and friends and we approved.)
 Also, cream cheese frosting.
 Let’s talk about this creamy dreamy situation.

-The good news is that you’ll probably have some frosting left over and if you just wanna eat that straight from the bowl, I won’t tell.
+If you have a bit of frosting left over and you just want to go ahead and eat that straight from the bowl, I won’t tell.

 - 4 eggs